Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Introduction

 Our paper is organised as follows.
 In Section~\ref{sec:mexample} we provide a simple motivating example.
 In Sections~\ref{sec:prec} and~\ref{sec:remarksprec} we introduce and comment on our new time series model choice methodology.
 The statistical properties of our procedure are discussed in Section~\ref{theorysectionar1}, where also the performance guarantee (Theorem~\ref{thm:main3}) is provided.
 The results of a simulation study and the analysis of three empirical examples can be found in Sections~\ref{simulationsection1} and~\ref{data_example}.
 In Section~\ref{sec:propertiesYW} we discuss statistical properties of the local Yule-Walker estimator and prove its strong uniform consistency under local stationarity (Corollary~\ref{kor:propertiesYW}).
 We conclude with a summary in Section~\ref{sec:conclusion}.
-In Appendix~\ref{a:techdetails} technical conditions for the results from Sections~\ref{theorysectionar1} and~\ref{sec:propertiesYW} are listed and the main proofs are collected.
-Technical details of the proofs and tables and figures from the simulations section are gathered in an Online Supplement (Appendices~\ref{app:main}--\ref{a:extraSim}).
+Proofs, technical details, additional tables and figures from the simulations section are gathered in Appendices~\ref{app:main}--\ref{a:extraSim}.
+Note that Appendices~\ref{app:proofAuxLem}--\ref{a:extraSim} are only available in the arXiv'ed version of the manuscript \citep{KleyEtAl2019}.